Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 * Choose the Sitecore Form you created previously as the Associated Content
 * NOTE: you will see a warning that the component is missing its implementation.
 This is normal - we haven't yet defined what the form looks like.

+### Install NPM packages

+> There are two npm packages for JSS + Forms
+> * `sitecore-jss-react-forms` implements components to render forms in React
+> * `sitecore-jss-forms` implements framework-agnostic helpers to deal with the forms API (serializing forms to post, antiforgery, etc)
+>
+> These packages ship with TypeScript typings and JSDoc comments so they are easily discoverable in typings-aware editors such as Code.

+To use the sample forms implementation, install the forms packages:
+* `npm i @sitecore-jss/sitecore-jss-forms`
+* `npm i @sitecore-jss/sitecore-jss-react-forms`

 ### Implement the Form React component

 To make the form render as a form, we need to tell React how to render the Sitecore Forms schema.